GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 or Indonesia.

-When a native app, installed from an app store, is launched, users expect it to open, regardless of whether they're connected to the Internet.
+When a native app, installed from an app store, is launched, users expect it to open, regardless of whether they're connected to the internet.
 Progressive Web Apps should be no different.

 At a minimum, a simple offline page that tells the user the app isn't